 If and to what extent the results of the study can be independently reproduced by other researchers.
-With exception of the manual scrutiny conducted to analyze the commits presenting the most anomalous TD values, the present study is completely based on the execution of mining and data analysis scripts.
-As we make all data, scripts, and settings available in a companion replication package, and given the almost purely quantitative nature of the study, we deem the reliability of the study as very high.
+With exception of the manual scrutiny conducted to analyze the commits presenting the most anomalous TD values, the quantitative results are completely based on the execution of mining and data analysis scripts.
+We make all data, scripts, and settings available in a companion replication package7.
+Given that such results are of purely quantitative nature, we deem the reliability of such results as very high.
+To increase the reliability of the qualitative research process used (see Section 3.9), we make the guiding interview slide deck available for scrutiny in the replication package, and make extensive use of direct quotes in the manuscript to avoid subjective misinterpretation of the data collected through the interview.